broadinstitute/seqr/deploy/LOCAL_INSTALL.md

 open http://localhost     # open the seqr landing page in your browser.
 Log in to seqr using the email and password from the previous step
 ```

-#### Annotating a VCF callset on a Google Dataproc cluster and loading it into an on-prem seqr instance
+#### Annotating and loading VCF callsets - option #1: annotate on a Google Dataproc cluster, then load in to an on-prem seqr instance

 Google Dataproc makes it easy to parallelize annotation across many machines.
 The steps below describe how to annotate a callset and then load it into your on-prem elasticsearch instance.